Festival Groups

 • The Lemonaires

-Happily performing in pubs, clubs, at special celebrations, back in shanty festivals across Cornwall, Caravan and Holiday parks, private residences, in churches, in fact anywhere that brings a smile to the faces of anyone appreciating what can loosely be described as Cornish or Celtic Folk Music.
+The Lemonaires are familiar faces performing in a range of venues with a growing, loyal following.
+The Lemonaires regularly sing in pubs and clubs, at special celebrations, in shanty festivals, caravan parks, private residences, in churches, in fact anywhere that brings a smile to the faces of anyone appreciative of Cornish or Celtic Folk Music.

-In and around our home port of Salisbury, we sing at festivals and charity events, raising considerable sums for our favoured causes the Parkinson’s Disease Society and the RNLI.
+In and around our home port of Salisbury, we perform at festivals and charity events, raising considerable sums for our favoured causes the Parkinson’s Disease Society and the RNLI.

 The Navy Larks Facebook Page